romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 A neutral question such as:

-> Did you take the time to test this method before opening this pull request ?
+> Did you take the time to test this method before opening this pull request?

-...will be perceived negatively when being read.
+...will be perceived negatively when read.

 Similarly, sarcasm is very hard to spot when written.